College: Residential colleges

-Origin of the U.S. usage
+Origin of the American usage

 The founders of the first institutions of higher education in the United States were graduates of the University of Oxford and the University of Cambridge.
 The small institutions they founded would not have seemed to them like universities – they were tiny and did not offer the higher degrees in medicine and theology.
 Furthermore, they were not composed of several small colleges.
 Instead, the new institutions felt like the Oxford and Cambridge colleges they were used to – small communities, housing and feeding their students, with instruction from residential tutors (as in the United Kingdom, described above).
 When the first students graduated, these "colleges" assumed the right to confer degrees upon them, usually with authority—for example, The College of William & Mary has a royal charter from the British monarchy allowing it to confer degrees while Dartmouth College has a charter permitting it to award degrees "as are usually granted in either of the universities, or any other college in our realm of Great Britain."

 The leaders of Harvard College (which granted America's first degrees in 1642) might have thought of their college as the first of many residential colleges that would grow up into a New Cambridge university.
 However, over time, few new colleges were founded there, and Harvard grew and added higher faculties.
 Eventually, it changed its title to university, but the term "college" had stuck and "colleges" have arisen across the United States.

-In U.S. usage, the word "college" not only embodies a particular type of school, but has historically been used to refer to the general concept of higher education when it is not necessary to specify a school, as in "going to college" or "college savings accounts" offered by banks.
+In American English, the word "college" not only embodies a particular type of school, but has historically been used to refer to the general concept of undergraduate education when it is not necessary to specify a school, as in "going to college" or "college savings accounts" offered by banks.

 In a survey of more than 2,000 college students in 33 states and 156 different campuses, the U.S. Public Interest Research Group found the average student spends as much as $1,200 each year on textbooks and supplies alone.
 By comparison, the group says that's the equivalent of 39 percent of tuition and fees at a community college, and 14 percent of tuition and fees at a four-year public university.